Frequently asked questions about standardized tests

 We accept Score Choice.
 We will super score within the SAT.

 Test Recommendations: Beginning with the Class of 2025, Brown will no longer recommend the submission of SAT Subject Tests.
-If submitted, Subject Tests will be considered as part of your application.
-Students who have not taken the Subject Tests will be at no disadvantage in Brown’s admission process.
+If submitted, Subject Tests will be considered as part of your application, but students who have not taken the Subject Tests will be at no disadvantage in Brown’s admission process.

-English Proficiency: We highly recommend that international applicants take the Test of English as a Foreign Language (TOEFL), or the IELTS, and arrange for Brown to receive the official results.
-A TOEFL score of 100 or above on the internet-based exam, or 600 or above on the paper-based exam, or a score of 8.0 or above on the IELTS, is expected in most cases.
+English Proficiency: We highly recommend that international applicants take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and arrange for Brown to receive the official results.
+A TOEFL score of 100 or above on the internet-based exam or 600 or above on the paper-based exam or a score of 8.0 or above on the IELTS, is expected in most cases.
+As your safety is our first concern, we do not expect you to sit for any of these examinations in person.
+For 2020-2021, we will accept the results of Duolingo examination, as well as the results of the TOEFL iBT Special Home Edition or the TOEFL ITP Plus for China.

 No. While we do receive many applications from students with high test scores, we consider standardized test scores in the context of all the other information we have about a candidate.
 Test scores are one way to demonstrate academic potential, but applicants may show their preparedness for the rigors of Brown in a variety of ways.